Breeding Records

 Support Sales & Transfers

-Many breeders start with paper records or simple spreadsheets.
-While there's nothing wrong with getting started that way, the limitations become painfully apparent as your program grows.
+Many breeders start with paper notebooks, index cards, or simple spreadsheets.
+While there is nothing wrong with getting started that way, the limitations become painfully apparent as your program grows beyond a handful of pairs.
+Paper records cannot cross-reference lineage automatically.
+Spreadsheets break down when you need to trace a pedigree back four or five generations.
+And both are vulnerable to physical loss.

 Paper & Spreadsheets